santiagor00/ME-405-Term-Project/README.md

 # ME-405-Term-Project
 Nerf Turret

 This program controls a Nerf turret.
 The Nerf turret uses Ametek-PittmannPG6712A077-R3 DC brushed electric motors for movement, a Melexis MLX90640 infrared (IR) canera for target detection, and a Nerf Rapidstrike CS-18 for launching foam darts.
 The turret and the software are designed to participate in a duel.
 According to the rules of the duel, the target must remain stationary after 5 seconds and be approximately 200" from the turret.
 Only the first hit on the target counts, while missed shots detract points.
 The turret must start the duel facing away from the target.
 The starting orientation of the turret, camera, and target are shown below.
-The target may move to the side as long as they staty imn the field of view of the IR camera.
+The target may move to the side as long as they staty in the field of view of the IR camera.

 ![image](https://user-images.githubusercontent.com/91160149/226514788-aae2918d-4371-4c49-b76a-7a5b6c7b3d77.png)